|LOWERGEAR.COM - online gear and gadget rentals|

 Whether you are renting from us or buying elsewhere, selection of the right gear is always an important decision.
 Fit, strength, size, weight, length of trip, weather, hiking experience and destination are all important considerations when selecting the gear that's best for you.
 And, duh, it also helps to know how to use everything you're carrying.
 We've got all the info you need to be well prepared.

 In our articles you can learn how to measure your torso, and why you would want to know that.
 How to order our gear if you're over 6' tall.
 What to take for supper, and other things to consider before deciding which of our gear items to order.
 Or watch one of our more than 20 videos about our gear and its use while camping and backpacking.
+If you want personalized, hands-on training, we offer a Backpacking 101 Class.

 From Top 10 Essentials to dozens of tips to make your trip as safe and as fun as possible, we've prepared a number of discussions on gear and camping issues that we believe might be helpful to our users.